niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] maybe also move normal aggregate to code blocks and see how it looks?
+- [x] aggregate report changes too much send an alert
 - [x] test branch
 - [x] special syntax for either or ?
 - [x] turn first chromedp falover into warn